DefectDojo/Documentation/docs/features.rst

  **In the above example 122 is the number needed**

+Known Issues

+Defect dojo will try to keep the status in defect dojo in sync with the status in JIRA using the various status ids configured for each JIRA instance.
+This will only work if your workflow in JIRA allows arbitrary transitions between the statuses JIRA issues can be in.
+The Risk Acceptance feature in defect dojo will (for that reason) not (yet) try to sync statuses.
+A comment will be pushed to JIRA if a finding is risk acceprted or unaccepted.
+Contributions are welcome to enhance the integration.

 Troubleshooting JIRA integration

 JIRA actions are typically performed in the celery background process.
-Errors are logged as alerts/notifications to be seen on the top right of the Defect Dojo UI.
+Errors are logged as alerts/notifications to be seen on the top right of the Defect Dojo UI and in stdout of the celery workers.

 Issue Consolidation
 -------------------